Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Can I elect optional life insurance and/or AD&D?

 You can elect optional life insurance and/or AD&D during open enrollment or if you have a Change in Status.
-It is possible that you will have to complete an Evidence of Insurability (EOI) to be approved for optional life insurance by Aetna.
+It is possible that you will have to complete an Evidence of Insurability (EOI) to be approved for optional life insurance by The Hartford.
 An EOI does not need to be completed for additional AD&D.

 I am currently not participating in optional life.
 Can I elect it now?